SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 However, this will cause an error.

 `Promise` is a `RefCounter` object.
-This means that, in a situation where the reference to a `Godot Promise` is no longer stored anywhere, the `Godot Promise` will automatically clear itself, which will clear the `Signal` too.
-Hence, the `error` when attempting to use the `signal`.
+This means that, in a situation where the reference to a `Godot Promise` is no longer stored anywhere, the `Godot Promise` will automatically clear itself, which will clear the Signal too.
+Hence, the `error` when attempting to use the Signal.

 To fix this, you must store the Promise somehow...